SkiffCMC/artifact-driven-development/al6-to-al5-agent.md

 2. **UI Component Contracts (data-qa Dictionaries):**
    - If the feature touches the frontend, provide a JSON dictionary mapping test IDs (`data-qa`) and element states to decouple UI test scripts from fragile element selectors.

-3. **E2E / Integration Test Suites (Loot Filters):**
+3. **E2E / Integration Test Suites (Zero-Trust Boundaries):**
-   - Write failing Black-box E2E or integration tests (Playwright/Jest) that reflect the Acceptance Criteria from AL6.
+   - Write failing black-box E2E or integration tests (Playwright/Jest) that reflect the Acceptance Criteria from AL6.
    - These tests must fail initially (since AL2 implementation does not exist yet) and will serve as the absolute definition of "Done" for the Coder-Agent.

 # CONSTRAINTS & RULES